AnnaAxelsson051/Movie-System/README.md

 |POST|/Post/AddGenre|?userId=4&genreId=28|Enables a user to like new genres|
 |POST|/Post/AddRating|?userId=4&rating=5&movie=Terminator|Enables a user to add a rating to a movie|
 |GET|/Get/Recommendations|?genreTitle=Action|Retrieves new movie recommendations from external API based on specific genre|

 ---

+## Personal reflection

+When it comes to the architecture of this application minimal API was used since its generally a smoother option for a not very large scale application.
+If I was building a larger application I would go with an MVC architecture since it provides much more structure as the code gets extensive and increasingly complex.
+Regarding database design Code first was used over Model and Database first due to it being more intuitive and allowing for application development without to much focus on database tables.
+In the code I favour using declarative names for variables in the api calls, this may contrast some developers preferences and I can also see how shorter more anonymous names can have its advantages as well.

+I would enjoy expanding this application further, adding viewable movie trailers, user chats or comment ability on movies.
+This would require said MVC architecture, log in functionality and security implementations amongst other things.

+---